chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_sql_managed_instance.md

 : Resource location.

 `properties`
-: The properties of the SQL Managed Instance.
+: The properties of the SQL-Managed Instance.

 `properties.minimalTlsVersion`
 : Minimal TLS version.
-Allowed values are 'None', '1.0', '1.1', '1.2'.
+Allowed values are `None`, `1.0`, `1.1`, and `1.2`.

 `properties.maintenanceConfigurationId`
-: Specifies maintenance configuration id to apply to this managed instance.
+: Specifies maintenance configuration ID to apply to this managed instance.

 `properties.provisioningState`
-: Provisioning state of the SQL managed instance.
+: Provisioning state of the SQL-managed instance.

 `sku.name`
-: The name of the SKU, typically, a letter with a number code.
-For example, P3.
+: The name of the SKU, typically a letter with a number code.
+For example, `P3`.

-For properties applicable to all resources, such as `type`, `name`, `id`, `properties` refer to [`azure_generic_resource`]({{< relref "azure_generic_resource.md#properties" >}}).
+For properties applicable to all resources, such as `type`, `name`, `id`, and `properties` refer to [`azure_generic_resource`]({{< relref "azure_generic_resource.md#properties" >}}).
 Also, refer to [Azure documentation](https://docs.microsoft.com/en-us/rest/api/sql/2021-02-01-preview/managed-instances/get) for other properties available.

 ## Examples

-**Test that the SQL managed instances is provisioned successfully.**
+### Test that the SQL managed instances are provisioned successfully

 ```ruby
 describe azure_sql_managed_instance(resource_group: 'RESOURCE_GROUP', name: 'INSTANCE_NAME') do